 The handbook assists Arkansas residents and journalist in using the law and government entities in complying with it.

-If you are requesting a particular records through a FOIA request for police records only, please contact us in person, email firstname.lastname@example.org ,or by contacting our Records Division by phone at (479) 271-5900.
+If you are requesting a particular records through a FOIA request for police records only, please contact us in person, email firstname.lastname@example.org ,or by contacting our Records Unit by phone at (479) 271-5900.

 *Note: the police department only completes FOIA request specific to police records.
 All other city records request need to go through the respective departments (ie. Fire Department, Parks & Rec, Legal, etc).